rajshinde-cognizant/Vehicle-Service-Booking-System/README.md

 # Overview

 ## 1. Introduction
-This document details the Agile methodology for the Vehicle Service Booking System project.
-The project enables users to book vehicle service appointments, track service history, and manage service center operations efficiently.
-The development will be done using Java Spring Boot for the backend and Angular/React for the frontend.
+This document details the Low-Level Design (LLD) for a Vehicle Service Booking System, which enables users to book vehicle service appointments, track service history, and manage service center operations efficiently.
+This design supports Java(Spring Boot) framework for backend development and React framework for frontend development.

 ## 2. Module Overview